-For those who have taken The Discussion Project in the past, you will find some material to be similar, though every principle or activity addresses the challenges and affordances of discussion in the online environment.
+For those who have taken The Discussion Project in-person course in the past, you will find some material to be similar, though every principle or activity addresses the challenges and affordances of discussion in the online environment.

 “I learned useful discussion strategies that I can use for the entirety of my career.”